Short definition

 |---|---|---|

-| Main output | Report of mentions and metrics | Narrated read with a conclusion |
+| Main output | Report of mentions and metrics | A narrated read that lands on a conclusion |

-| Analytical depth | Descriptive (what happened) | Interpretive (what it means) |
+| Analytical depth | Descriptive - what happened | Interpretive - what it means |

-| Natural audience | Operational marketing, agency, PR | C-level, leadership, senior communications |
+| Who it's for | Operational marketing, agency, PR | C-level, leadership, senior comms |

-| Frequency | Real-time + weekly/monthly report | Continuous + deliverables per event or cycle |
+| Frequency | Real-time feed + weekly/monthly report | Continuous + deliverables per event or cycle |

-| Analysis layer | Algorithm + automatic classification | Algorithm + senior analyst interpreting |
+| Analysis layer | Algorithm + automatic classification | Regional AI + a senior analyst reading it |

-| Typical tooling | Self-service platform with dashboard | Stack operated by a specialized team |
+| Typical tooling | Self-service platform with a dashboard | A stack run for you by a specialist team |

-| Regional sensitivity | Global sentiment applied uniformly | Models by variant (Rioplatense, Mexican, etc) |
+| Regional sensitivity | One global sentiment model, applied flat | Models trained per variant (Rioplatense, Mexican, etc.) |

-| Decisions it enables | Tactical: response of the day, campaign adjustment | Strategic: positioning, risk, narrative |
+| Decisions it enables | Tactical: the reply of the day, a campaign tweak | Strategic: positioning, reputation risk, narrative |

 When to use each